dyte-io/android-samples/README.md

 git clone git@github.com:dyte-io/android-samples.git
 ```

-2. Open the project in your `Android Studio` and paste your `authToken` in `MeetingConfig.kt` file and run the app
+2. Open the project in your `Android Studio` and paste your `authToken` in `MeetingConfig` file and run the app